pen-lang/pen/doc/src/introduction/getting-started.md

 ./app # -> Hello, world!
 ```

-Now, you can start editing `*.pen` files and build your own application!
+Now, you can start editing `*.pen` files and build your own application in Pen!

 ## Next steps